 We gratefully acknowledge Ashfield Healthcare Communications (Middletown, CT, USA) for support in copyediting as well as Teresa Oblak, PhD, CMPP of Covance Market Access Services (Gaithersburg, MD) for implementing author-requested revisions and administrative tasks related to journal submission.
 This work, including access to the Premier database, statistical analysis, and copyediting support, was provided by Intuitive Surgical.

-Conflicts of Interest: IS Sarkaria: consultant and teacher for Intuitive.
+Conflicts of Interest: IS Sarkaria serves as the unpaid editorial board member of Journal of Thoracic Disease from Sep 2018 to Aug 2020 and he is consultant and teacher for Intuitive.
+IS Sarkaria: consultant and teacher for Intuitive.
 DS Oh is a part-time employee of Intuitive as a medical advisor and C Song and E Liu are full-time employees of Intuitive, during the conduct of the study.
 L Shi serves as a consultant to Intuitive.
 The other authors have no conflicts of interest to declare.
 All authors had full access to all of the data in the study and accept responsibility for the integrity of the data and the accuracy of the data analysis.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.